tbradbury91/nano-trader/README.md

-# NanoTrader
+# Nano-trader

-**NanoTrader** is a high-performance, ultra-lightweight C++ matching engine designed to simulate an order book capable of processing 1 million synthetic orders in under 1.5 seconds.
+**Nano-trader** is a high-performance, ultra-lightweight C++ matching engine designed to simulate an order book capable of processing 1 million synthetic orders in under 1.5 seconds.

 ## Features